 And there are even more important health benefits you should be aware of: If your risk of developing diabetes or osteopenia is high, you definitely should get lifting.
 Strength training lowers these risks because of a reduction in visceral fat, an improvement in insulin sensitivity and bone mineral density.
 Moreover, any cardiovascular, cholesterol, as well as blood pressure problems are likely to become a thing of the past due to strength training.

 Everyday tasks are easier

 Gaining strength impacts everyday life and tasks.
-From carrying heavy bags to moving furniture and playing outside with the kids, these all become less exhausting and much easier to perform.
+From carrying heavy bags to moving furniture, running for the bus or playing with the kids, these all become less exhausting and much easier to perform.
 Being a strong women allows great independence in accomplishing tasks that were previously too difficult to handle alone.

-If your goal is to become leaner, stronger, healthier, and happier, then it’s time to step up to the bar.
-Regardless of your experience or fitness level, Freeletics Gym has a training program to help you reach that goal and reap the many benefits mentioned above.
+**If your goal is to become leaner, stronger, healthier, and happier, then it’s time to step up to the bar.
+Regardless of your experience or fitness level, Freeletics has a Training Journey to help you reach that goal and reap the many benefits mentioned above.